kushagrmishra/UDASP/README.md

 ## License

-Copyright © 2026 [Your Name].
+Copyright © 2026 Kushagr Mishra.
 All Rights Reserved.

 This work — including the UADSP framework, all named protocols (UADSP-CORE, CRRS, CRRS 2D, EPI DEFENDER, Silent Absorption Model, Morphic Hopping), the Timestamp Indistinguishability Theorem, and all associated documentation — is the intellectual property of the author.

 No part of this repository may be reproduced, distributed, transmitted, adapted, or built upon in any form or by any means — including but not limited to copying, publishing, presenting, or incorporating into other works — without the express prior written permission of the author.

-For licensing inquiries: [your.email@university.edu]
+For licensing inquiries: Kushagr.mishra@dxb.manipal.edu

 ---